renanmello/wassabi-backend/README.md

 Wait for all the dependencies to load.

-Run the Application
+4.Run the Application

-4.Execute the main class:
+Execute the main class:

     Locate the main Application class in the project.
     Run the class to start the Spring Boot application.

-Frontend Setup
+5.Frontend Setup

 Follow the tutorial in the Wassabi Frontend Repository to set up and visualize the frontend.